DKmica/TreeProAIv2/DEPLOYMENT.md

 # TreePro AI - Deployment Guide

 This guide describes how to run TreePro AI outside of Replit using standard infrastructure.
 The application ships as a Vite-powered React frontend and an Express API that can be hosted on any server with Node.js and PostgreSQL available.
+For a cloud-native recipe that pairs Supabase (database), Vercel (hosting), and Dyad (preview builds), see [`docs/SUPABASE_VERCEL_DYAD.md`](docs/SUPABASE_VERCEL_DYAD.md).

 ## Prerequisites
 - Node.js 20+